Director of Advising Initiatives and Coordinator of Special Scholarships

 Email: leex7177@umn.edu

-My name is Leslie Boey and I am the part-time training specialist for the Racial Justice Training Program.
+My name is Mai Lee Chang and I am the Training Specialist for the Racial Justice Training Program.
 My role is to support the development of the facilitators, curriculum, and processes of RJTP.
-I work with Amy and the facilitator team to grow our capacity for racial justice work both as individuals and as a program at large.
-As a full-time PhD candidate in the Higher Education program at the U, I bring my passion and expertise on Asian American college students, racial identity development, and racism to this role.
-I also have experience as a former academic advisor and RJTP participant, which informs my work with RJTP.
+I work with Amy and the facilitator team to grow our capacity for racial justice work.
+As a Success Coach, I am most passionate about supporting marginalized students and challenging the norms of higher education practices.